-Say I catch a mouse, what am I going to do with it?
-Let it go?
+OK, say I catch one, what am I going to do with it?
+As far as I know, France or anywhere else in the world have mouse sanctuaries.
+So do I let it go?
 Where?
 Do I take it out to the crowded park across the street and let it go in the dead of winter?
-It would almost surely die of exposure, just like the mouse on the glue trap that spurred me into action in the first place.
-Do I just take the mouse to another part of the building and secretly let it go, knowing it'll probably just make his way back to the office?
+It would likely die of exposure, just like the one on the glue trap that spurred me into action in the first place.
+Do I take it to another part of the building and let it go, knowing it'll probably make its way back to the office?

 What a dumbass!

 Then came the weekly staff meeting and the revolt.
 I should have seen it coming.
-Patience had finally run out.
-Several people talked about all the mice they had seen lately.
+Patience finally ran out.
+Several people mentioned all the mice they had seen.
 The boss too.
-Someone asked him if he could have permission to apply his own methods to the mice infestation.
+Someone asked if he could have permission to apply his own methods to resolve the mice infestation.
 Or, as he put it, "to catch the mouse and let it die of natural causes [on the window ledge] through unnatural means [the glue trap].”
 Hardy har har!
-In some pique of frustration, he claimed that "The glue traps worked before!
-What Chief’s (me) doing now isn't."
-The boss nodded solemnly and replied, "Absolutely, you have my permission to take whatever means you deem fit to solve your mouse problem.
+In some pique of frustration, he claimed "The glue traps worked before!
+What Chief (me) is doing now isn't."
+The boss nodded solemnly and replied, "Yes, you have my permission to take whatever means necessary to solve this problem.
 Go ahead, enough is enough."

-I heard snickering and giggles break out in the room.
-I was the butt of the joke, and everyone knew it.
+Snickering and giggles erupted in the room as I became the butt of the joke.

-So what's my way forward?
-My approach was well-intentioned but not well thought out.
-My incompetent execution has me back to square one, with the caveat that I now look like a bleeding heart idiot.
-The glue traps are coming back, and there's not much I can do about it.
-There’s no case I can make to do otherwise.
-I had my chance and botched it completely.
+So that's where I'm at now.
+My approach was well-intentioned but not well-thought-out.
+My botched execution has me back to square one, with the caveat: I now look like a bleeding-heart idiot.
+The glue traps are coming back, and I can't do a lot about it.
+I can offer no non-lethal alternative.
+I had my chance and bungled it.
 My credibility here is nil.

 That's the trap I let myself fall into.
-I ended up feeding a stereotype people have of vegetarians as naive do-gooders.
-I did nothing to change that stereotype.
+I ended up feeding a stereotype people have of vegans as naive do-gooders.
+I did nothing to change this stereotype.
 No, in fact, I may have reinforced it.

-That said, mild contempt and subtle ridicule seem to lurk right below the surface when I tell people why I believe what I believe.
-People will put up with my ethical quirks, as long as I'm not too open about them, and as long as they don't become inconvenient.
-If I try to practice what I preach, if I show what it means to not want to kill any living creature, even a mouse, then that contempt and ridicule bubbles back up to the surface.
+Unlike other vegans, I haven't faced much overt hostility over the years.
+That said, mild contempt and subtle ridicule often lurk right below the surface when I tell people why I believe what I believe.
+People will put up with my ethical quirks, as long as I'm not too open about them and as long as they don't become inconvenient.
+If I try to practice what I preach and show what it means not to kill any living creature, not even a mouse, then the contempt and ridicule bubble back up to the surface.